 Casing, Trim, or Moulding Styles

 Of the five popular styles mentioned, the first four listed here have decorative profiles with various curves and grooves.
-These are considered more classical and traditional in design.
+These are more classical and traditional in design.
 Colonial casing is always a top choice, but the others have gained in popularity recently.
-Ranch casing is the most basic.
+And Ranch casing is the most basic.
 It’s a plain profile, featuring only a slight curve to the design.